jh3nd3rs0n/jargyle/README.md

 -   Java 9 or higher
 -   Apache Maven 3.3.9 or higher

-Once you have installed the requirements for the binary distribution, be sure to have the environment variable `JAVA_HOME` set to the Java home directory.
+Once you have installed the requirements for the source distribution, be sure to have the environment variable `JAVA_HOME` set to the Java home directory.

 Releases for the source distribution can be found